minhman727/test/README.md

 ## Description

 Today, bakerys are opened everywhere.
 But supervising and ensuring the quality of the bakery is quite difficult.
-So, this app can efficiently support users in running a bakery.
+So, this app is made to efficiently support users in running a bakery.

 ## Users